-The Midwives Brew was something I hear about a lot while pregnant.
+The Midwives Brew was something I heard about a lot while pregnant.
 Supposedly, this concoction could help kickstart labor for women who nothing else worked for, and is known as a major labor inducer.

 So what is the Midwives Brew?
 The Midwives Brew is a combination of castor oil and other ingredients that is designed to upset your stomach to help start labor naturally.

 Before I mention this, it’s important to say that you need to proceed with caution when reaching for castor oil when trying to induce labor naturally.
 This step should ONLY be taken in partnership and with approval from your medical provider.

 There have been studies that say ingesting any of those may actually do harm rather than good.
 Be sure to first talk to your doctor or midwife before trying these natural options to induce labor.